Skip to Content

 Candied pumpkin without creama drizzle

-Candied pumpkin (Calabaza en Tacha) is a traditional dish served during the Day of the Dead holiday.
+Candied pumpkin (Calabaza en Tacha) is a traditional dish served during the early November Day of the Dead holiday.
 It is an easy dish of Winter squash simmered in a sweet syrup flavored with oranges, spices and brown sugar.

 Prep Time 15 minutes